AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 = Which number is the payment request sent to? =

-The payment request is sent to the mobile number provided during the checkout process.
+The payment request is sent to the mobile number provided during checkout.

-= What is the format of mobile number? =
+= What is the format of the mobile number? =

 For **Tanzania** 255xxxxxxxxx or xxxxxxxxx or 0xxxxxxxxx No ‘+’ sign before country code

 == Important Links ==
 1. **https://authenticator.azampay.co.tz** and **https://authenticator-sandbox.azampay.co.tz** are authentication URLs to get the access token for the Checkout API of AzamPay Payment Gateway in the sandbox and production environment respectively.
-2. **https://sandbox.azampay.co.tz** and **https://checkout.azampay.co.tz** are used in the sandbox and production environment respectively to process checkout payment request and related APIs.
+2. **https://sandbox.azampay.co.tz** and **https://checkout.azampay.co.tz** are used in the sandbox and production environment respectively to process checkout payment requests and related APIs.
-3. **https://developers.azampay.co.tz/sandbox/registerapp** is used to register for new users to get new client id, client secrets and other required access to use the plugin.
+3. **https://developers.azampay.co.tz/sandbox/registerapp** is used to register new users to get new client IDs, client secrets, and other required access to use the plugin.

 == Screenshots ==

-1. The AzamPay Gateway settings screen used to configure the main azampay gateway.
+1. The AzamPay Gateway settings screen is used to configure the main Azampay gateway.
 2. Checkout page that offers a range of payment methods such as local and alternative payment methods.

 == Changelog ==

+= 1.0.2 =
+* Added source field in checkout data.

+= 1.0.1 =
+* Fixed bugs related to token authentication.

 = 1.0.0 =
 * Our first version with **WooCommerce AzamPay** Live and Sandbox.